Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 You take the load off.

-So a bit of a back story, first and foremost.
+So a bit of a back story, first and first.

 Yeah, Hollywood.